Store Mapping

 lensOf(parse: (String) -> P, format: (P) -> String): Lens<P, String> Formatting lens: Use for mapping into Strings.

-lensForElement(element: T, idProvider: IdProvider<T, I>): Lens<List, T> Select one element from a list of entities, therefore some stable Id is needed.
+lensForElement(element: T, idProvider: IdProvider<T, I>): Lens<List, T> Select one element from a list of entities, therefore a stable Id is needed.

-lensForElement(key: K): Lens<Map<K, V>, V> Select one element from a map by some key.
+lensForElement(key: K): Lens<Map<K, V>, V> Select one element from a map by key.

 Advanced Topics

-Reactive Rendering of Lists of Entities with automatically Mapped Element Store
+Reactive Rendering of Entity-Lists With Auto-Mapped Element Store

-There is a special convenience method for the reactive rendering of list of entities, that can only be explained with the already explained knowledge about Stores and Lenses.
+There is a special convenience method for the reactive rendering of lists of entities which requires some knowledge about Stores and Lenses.

-On a store of List<T> an extension method called renderEach ia defined directly on the store.
+On a store of List<T>, an extension method called renderEach is defined directly on the store.
 It is mandatory to pass an idProvider, so this is targeted to entity-types.

-Inside the content-parameter expression of renderEach, instead of some T a whole Store<T> gets injected.
-So under the hood there is some store-mapping taking place, where for each element of the original list, a mapped store handling that element from the original store is created:
+Inside the content-parameter expression of renderEach, instead of just T, a Store<T> gets injected.
+Some store-mapping takes place under the hood: For each element of the original list, a mapped store handling that element from the original store is created.

 // needed for mapping an already mapped store to destructure the model further